“It’s the glory of the sea that has turned my head.” Robert-Louis Stevenson

 Romancing the sea

 The sea is everything the land is not, the antidote to our earth-bound drudgery.
 Whether to escape it all, roam the oceans free or break new records for speed, endurance or solitude, the sea beckons.
-To heed her call, as sailors know, is to take a first step into what can turn out to be one of life’s greatest and most enduring romances.
+To heed her call, as sailors know, is to take a first step into what will turn out to be one of life’s greatest and most enduring romances.

 What is there not to love on a ship?
 Every scantling, every inflexion in the shape of her hull, spars and sails bears testimony to the practical genius and artistic sense of generations of sailors, shipwritghts and naval architects.
-All that ingenuity and flair to answer one single question, generation after generation: how to glide effortlessly between water and air ?
-The first challenge was to survive the crossing; then came the age of conquest, migration and oceanic trade, followed by the era of travel, sports and leisure.
+Centuries of ingenuity and flair to answer one single question, generation after generation: how to glide effortlessly between water and air ?
+The first challenge was to survive the crossing; then came the age of conquest, migration and oceanic trade, followed by the era of travel, logisitcs, sports and leisure.

 Looking back on those endless variations on the themes of buoyancy and thrust, it is remarkable how beautiful the results turned out to be.
 Seldom have function and beauty been so closely entwined.
 L’art pour l’art, this is not.
-An ugly boat is like a leaking hull, a floating contradiction, bound to be swallowed up by the sea or discarded by fashion, which would explain why most ugly boats are fresh off the production line; time is partial to beauty, where ships are concerned.
+An ugly boat is like a leaking hull, a floating contradiction, bound to be swallowed up by the sea or discarded by the next fashion, which would explain why most ugly boats are fresh off the production line; time is partial to beauty, where ships are concerned.

 To make every sailing experience as enjoyable, as effortless, as magical as can be: the art of sailing is not so different from the art of living.